farsightsec/axa/README.md

 # Farsight Advanced Exchange Access Toolkit
 This is the Advanced Exchange Access (AXA) toolkit.
-It contains tools and a C library to bring Farsight's real-time data and services directly from the [Farsight Security Information Exchange (SIE)](https://www.farsightsecurity.com/solutions/security-information-exchange/) to the subscriber's network edge.
+It contains tools and a C library to bring DomainTools' real-time data and services directly from the [Farsight Security Information Exchange (SIE)](https://www.farsightsecurity.com/solutions/security-information-exchange/) to the subscriber's network edge.

 AXA-based solutions are often preferable over procuring a direct, physical connection to the SIE, usually via a co-located blade.

+## You Must Be A DomainTools Customer To Use This Toolkit
+In order to use the tools and C library to access DomainTools's data, you must have a previously provisioned account.
+If are you not yet a customer, but are interested, please reach out to [DomainTools Technical Support](https://www.domaintools.com/contact/) for more information.

 ## SRA and RAD
 AXA enables subscribers to connect to Farsight's subscription-based SRA (SIE Remote Access) and RAD (Real-time Anomaly Detector) servers.
 These servers provide access to data and services built from Farsight's SIE.
 SRA streams real-time SIE data while RAD streams real-time anomaly detection data.